-One of the most exciting contributions comes from the Duke of Edinburgh award, which is run by Head of Geography Richard Blood and involves students from Year 9 upwards through the Lower and Middle Schools through to the Sixth Form.
+One of the most exciting contributions to our co-curriculum provision comes from the Duke of Edinburgh award, which is run by Head of Geography Richard Blood and involves students from Year 9 upwards through the Lower and Middle Schools through to the Sixth Form.

 The D of E award is a long term commitment for our students; they dedicate a lot of their own time to complete their various tasks and projects, and this dedication is matched by many members of RIC staff who give their time and expertise.

 This year as well as expedition trips locally and to Wales and Scotland they have been involved in volunteering and conservation projects, participated in sports and music, and, most excitingly, are currently creating an outdoor education space to provide a wonderful legacy for future generations of students at the college.

 Over the last couple of years we have seen the numbers of students participating in the scheme flourish with students completing the Bronze award and continuing on to the Silver.
 Students attend the annual awards ceremony at Rochester Cathedral to collect their certificates along with hundreds of other students from Medway schools and local dignitaries.